My Old Kentucky Home (1938 film)

 My Old Kentucky Home is a 1938 American romantic drama film directed by Lambert Hillyer and starring Evelyn Venable, Grant Richards and Clara Blandick.
 It takes its title from the song "My Old Kentucky Home".
 It was distributed by Monogram Pictures.
 The film's sets were designed by the art director Frank Dexter.

-Synopsis
+Plot

 Larry Blair is engaged to Lisbeth, but is tempted by the attractions of a female singer.
 When Larry suffers an accident and risks losing his sight, it is Lisbeth who nurses him back to health.